MarcinOrlowski/laravel-api-response-builder/README.md

  * `$message` (string) custom message to be returned as part of error response.

  **NOTE** If you want to use own `$http_code`, ensure it is right for the purpose.
- ResponseBuilder will throw `\InvalidArgumentException` if you use `$http_code` outside of 200-299 range with `success()` and related methods and it will also do the same for `error()` and related methods if `$http_code` will be lower than 400.
+ Response Builder will throw `\InvalidArgumentException` if you use `$http_code` outside of 200-299 range with `success()` and related methods and it will also do the same for `error()` and related methods if `$http_code` will be lower than 400.

- Redirection codes 3xx cannot be used with ResponseBuilder.
+ Redirection codes 3xx cannot be used with Response Builder.

  See [W3 specs page](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for more details.